 - Which items are most profitable?
-These are items that are sometimes not the easiest to sell out, but research in your sales logbook can reveal which items are most profitable and you can start building up your stock inventory.
+These are sometimes not the easiest to sell out, but research in your sales logbook can reveal which items are most profitable and you can start building up your stock inventory.

 Even with tiny markup, as long as goods are sold fastest, profits still accumulate compared to those with longer shelf life but sell out longer.
 It allows you to both a) collect profits from items exhausted in the inventory and b) earn that reputation as the go-to shop for those types of goods.

-Will the bulk of your inventory consist of items that customers often use/consume like rice, soy sauce, or shampoo?
-Or those that your competitors don’t normally display and give you the edge in customer loyalty?
+Will the bulk of your inventory consist of items that customers often use/consume, like rice, soy sauce, or shampoo?
+Or those your competitors don’t usually display and give you the edge in customer loyalty?

-The list below is a sample inventory of products your sari-sari store may want to consider.
+Below is a sample inventory of products your sari-sari store may want to consider.
 Prices are based on research from online shops and DTI’s latest suggested retail price as of writing time.
-It contains the purchase cost of merchandise, the volume of purchase, and the selling price based on a 20% mark up.
-You’ll also factor in expenses such as transport, packaging and other costs to be deducted from your income and computation of profits.
+It contains the purchase cost of merchandise, the volume of purchase, and the selling price based on a 20% markup.

-Hopefully, it helps us answer the question of how much does a sari-sari store actually earns.
-You can then decide if the sari-sari store is the way to go and confident you can grow it, or it’s a bad business to invest your money in.
+Hopefully, it helps us answer how much a sari-sari store earns.
+You can then decide if the sari-sari store is the way to go and confident you can grow it or if it’s a bad business to invest your money in.

 |Vol/Pcs||Price (PHP)||Purchase Cost (PHP)||Selling cost (PHP)|